faizak2521/faizak2521/README.md

 - Tools: Github, CodeAcademy, LeetCode

 Future Goals
-- I want to get my Masters Degree in Computer Science and a minor in Aviation Flight Technology.
+- I want to get my Masters Degree in Computer Science
 - I'd like to dive into software development.
 - Contribute to open-source projects to broaden my expertise and give back to the community.